 When the global credit supply increases, implying that more loans and borrowings are provided to the people, the Forex liquidity is affected positively.
 A higher credit supply leads to more money in the hands of traders and investors who then invest in the Forex market by buying currency pairs, increasing its liquidity.

 3. Decrease in global credit demand

+When there is a decrease in the global credit demand, it means that people already have enough money to invest and trade.
+Hence, they do not require more credit in order to invest in the foreign exchange market.
 This is how a decrease in the credit demand globally leads to increased liquidity in the Forex market.
 However, if the credit demand increases worldwide, it poses a situation of people not having enough money to put into investment arenas, depicting less liquidity while Forex trading.